 The WPCA also monitors and approves permanent maintenance agreements for community sewage systems permitted under state statutes.
 A community system is a septic system that services multiple residences (for example Legend Hill and The Mews).

 If the WPCA identifies conditions that may create a community pollution problem, it can establish a Wastewater Management District (WWMD) where individual on-site systems may be required to have different design standards, mandatory maintenance requirements and/or advanced treatment systems.
 The WPCA has the authority to adopt and implement stricter wastewater treatment standards than required by the Public Health Code.

 In meeting its responsibilities, the WPCA develops and updates a Water Pollution Control Plan and a Wastewater Facilities Plan, both of which are required by the Department of Energy and Environmental Protection (DEEP).
 It also receives guidance through the Town's 10-year Plan of Conservation and Development and coordination with other boards and commissions.

-Water Pollution Control Plan - November 2015
+Water Pollution control Authority Plan - 2018

 - Update of the Wastewater Facilities Plan (last updated in 1981)

 - Adopt new programs to comply with the town's 10-year plan

 - Meet the objectives of the Connecticut DEEP's Long Island Sound Study regarding nitrogen